gokulkrishnan2005/19CS301-Module12/12 e Queue using linked list-Enqueue and Dequeue.md

 ## Aim

-To write a Python program to add elements to a queue and delete elements out hte queue and  print the elements present at the queue.
+To write a Python program to add elements to a queue and delete elements out the queue and  print the elements present at the queue.

 ## Algorithm